ShanzzZ/30-days-of-Code/README.md

-# This is the 30-days-of-code practice from HackerRank
+# 30-days-of-code practice of HackerRank